SrMoffat/tdbunk/README.md

 Consider the following when designing your application:

-1. Profitability: how might your wallet application make a profit (charging fees per transaction, platform fees when article is debunked and fact checkers are being paid, we get paid too)
+1. Profitability: how might your wallet application make a profit (charging fees per transaction (2.9% + $0.50 borrowed from general case for payment processing platforms), platform fees when article is debunked and fact checkers are being paid, we get paid too (1.5%))

+2. Optionality: how will your application handle matching offerings from multiple PFIs
+- Compare exchange rate to market rate and recommend whichever is lower
-2. Optionality: how will your application handle matching offerings from multiple PFIs (compare settlement time, compare user rating, compare availability status, user discretion, user transaction history, AI?, compare to market rate?)
+- To Do: Compare settlement time, compare user rating, compare availability status, user discretion, user transaction history, AI?, compare to market rate?)

 3. Customer Management: how will your application manage customers’ decentralized identifiers and verifiable credentials (Bearer Did stored in local storage with key uris and keys in key manager, vcs stored in dwn)

 4. Customer Satisfaction: how will your application track customer satisfaction with PFIs (5-star rating on, speed of settlement i.e. actual vs estimated, comparison to market rate, )
 A set of Verifiable Credentials issued to the PFI that can be consumed by any interested party in order to assess the reputability of the respective PFI.